SeabornGames/boxes/boxes/layouts/model_house_library/README.rst

 Stairs:
 -------
-The room name STAIRS is reseverd for specifying stairs.
+The room name STAIRS is reserved for specifying stairs.